 There once was a girl who knew a bunch of people.
-She dressed nicely, smiled a lot and, had 678 people in her contacts file.
+She dressed nicely, smiled a lot, and had 678 people in her contacts.
 Her social media friends and followers were many.
 She doesn’t need friends, right?
 She has plenty.

 If she struggled, she posted it on Facebook and lavished in the fifteen comments that said, “Sorry!” or “Praying!” with an added sad face emoticon.

 But, no one picked up the phone and said, “Hey what’s going on.”
 No one pulled her aside at church and said, “Hey, how are you feeling about that now?
 How’s that going?”

 They followed her status updates but not her heart.

 This now describes the average American woman.
 We don’t have friends anymore but we have “friends.”
 Why?

 I believe it’s because we were socialized.

 Yes, I said it: socialized.
 Socialization works.
 Just not in a way that’s healthy for anyone, because guess what?
 We need friends.